Rufus For Real

 This is a picture of a cast iron skillet of cornbread with jalapeño slices and a dish of softened butter to the side

-• Bring your ingredients to room temp.
-Cold milk or cold eggs can keep the batter from mixing smoothly and can dull the rise.
-Room temperature = tender, even crumb.
+• Bring ingredients to room temp: Cold milk or eggs can affect how the batter comes together and bakes.
+Room temperature helps create a more even, tender crumb.

 this is a picture of sliced cornbread served alongside black-eyed peas on a wooden background